I’ve been helping people find and follow their passion since 2009.

 My mind is great for research and for sharing what I find, but not for making decisions in my life.

-As you begin to tune into your inner GPS, so your passion begins to unfold.
-The more you surrender, the more you brush away the dirt and discover what’s hiding beneath.
+As you begin to tune into your inner GPS, your passion begins to unfold.
+The more you relax, the more you uncover the wisdom within you.

 But your mind will get in the way